Tech-at-DU/BotShop-iOS/P01-First-Chapter/content.md

 ---
-title: "Overview Of Botshop"
+title: "Overview Of Bot Shop"
-slug: overview
+slug: overview-of-bot-shop
 ---

 It’s the year 3000 and the everyday person is now 75% machine and requires the services of microbots for inner bodily maintenance.
 It’s your job to create an app that enables people to order the bots they need.